How do you replace the RAM in a desktop?

 - 1 or more RAM modules

 - A cup of coffee

 Tip: leave the new RAM module in the package as long as possible.
-This way, the risk of damage due to static charge or dust is minimal.
+The risk of damage due to static charge or dust will be minimal.

 1. The basics

 Switch off your computer completely, so don't put it on standby.
 Next, remove all cables and start with the power cable.
 Then, turn on your computer one more time, so that all the power that remains in the power supply also disappears.

 2. Avoid a static shock

 If you're going to tinker with a computer, it's important not to be statically charged.
 You have probably felt that static charge as a shock that you occasionally get when you shake someone's hand.
 That charge, no matter how small, can be disastrous for the components in your PC.
 I therefore advise you to put on an anti-static wrist strap.